min2ha/ukwa-site/content/target/14148/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Centre for Policy Studies: Oil, Finance and Pensions: Why Scots should say no

 <p>Report from the centre-right think tank Centre for Policy studies, written by Tim Morgan and published in September 2014.
 The report describes four economic risks that would arise as a result of Scottish independence.</p>